opentable/spark-to-ejs/README.md

 #Spark to EJS Converter Script
-This is a gulp project that uses some awesome libraries like cheerio and through2  for converting spark templates to ejs. so far, this project transform this spark tags
+This is a gulp project that uses some awesome libraries like cheerio and ejs-mate for converting spark templates to ejs. so far, this project transform this spark tags

 ###some examples:
 ###If